Optimal Auction Design with Contingent Payments and Costly Verification

 \section{Abstract}

 We study the design of an auction for an income-generating asset such as an intellectual property license.
 Each bidder has a signal about his future income from acquiring the asset.
 After the asset is allocated, the winner's income from the asset is realized privately.
 The principal can audit the winner, at a cost, and then charge a payment contingent on the winner's realized income.
-We solve for an auction that maximizes revenue, net auditing costs.
-The winning bidder is charged linear royalties up to a cap.
-A higher bidder pays more in cash and faces a lower royalty cap.
+We solve for an auction that maximizes the principal's revenue, net of auditing costs.
+The winning bidder is charged linear royalties up to a cap, beyond which there is no auditing.
+A higher bidder pays more in cash upfront and faces a lower royalty cap.
 (JEL D44, D82, D86)